Buzzer (aka Tone Alarm)¶

 An active buzzer can be used with boards setup for a passive buzzer in two ways.

 First, the active buzzer can simply replace the passive piezo, paying attention to the polarity of the buzzer (unlike passive piezo buzzers, active buzzers need to be connected with the right polarity in order to function).
 It will play all the sounds, however, at lower volume and without the precise tone frequencies as played with a passive buzzer.

 Alternatively, you can set the NTF_BUZZ_PIN to a GPIO pin, like those used for relay control , and attach an active buzzer to that pin with its negative lead, and apply power (usually +5V) to the buzzer’s positive lead.

 If an active buzzer is used, the NTF_BUZZ_ON_LVL parameter determines the pin level needed to activate it.

 For many boards, the GPIO pin numbers are assigned to PWM outputs for alternate use can only be found by looking at that board’s hwdef.dat file here .

 Mounting the buzzer¶

-The sound from the buzzer can impact the accelerometers if placed too close to the flight controller which can lead to poor altitude hold performance when the buzzer is activated.
-The buzzer should ideally be mounted at least 5cm away from the flight controller and the speaker (i.e. the open hole) should not be pointing directly at the flight controller.
+The sound from the buzzer can impact the accelerometers if placed too close to the autopilot which can lead to poor altitude hold performance when the buzzer is activated.
+The buzzer should ideally be mounted at least 5cm away from the autopilot and the speaker (i.e. the open hole) should not be pointing directly at the autopilot.